WilliamHYZhang/PGuide/README.md

 # PGuide Description
 A web application that allows users to view and provide feedback on specific psets for their classes.

+# Background
+Harvard currently has a QGuide, which allows students to view and provide feedback for courses that they have taken.
+However, no such resource exists for PSETs.
+Students might want to know which PSETs will be harder and take longer to plan out their weeks.
+It may be helpful to read feedback from other students, like if TFs were helpful.
+All of this can be accomplished with a PGuide, or a QGuide for PSETs.

+Anyone will be able to view feedback for PSETs for classes.
+Users must log in to give feedback.
+Admins can create the classes and the PSETs that users will use.

 # Installation
 ```
 pip install -r requirements.txt